Moroni Olsen: Early life and education

+In 1913 Olsen graduated from the Leland Powers School of Expression in Boston.
 Olsen studied at Weber Stake Academy, the predecessor of Weber State University.
 He then went to study at the University of Utah, where one of his teachers was Maud May Babcock.
 During World War I, he sold war bonds for the United States Navy.
 He also studied and performed in the eastern United States around this time.

+After he had taught dramatic art at Ogden High School, Olsen spent 13 weeks on a Chautauqua tour of Montana, Oregon, and Washington.
+He and three other actors presented the three-act play Carson of the North Woods as a one-night program at each of the group's stops.

+Career

 In 1920, he was teaching drama at the Cornish School (later Cornish College of the Arts) in Seattle, Washington.

-In 1923, Olsen organized the "Moroni Olsen Players," based in Ogden.
+In 1923, Olsen organized the Moroni Olsen Players, based in Ogden.
 They performed at both Ogden's Orpheum Theatre and at various other locations spread from Salt Lake City to Seattle.

 After working on Broadway, he made his film debut in a 1935 adaptation of The Three Musketeers.
 He later played a different role in a 1939 comedy version of the story, starring Don Ameche as D'Artagnan and the Ritz Brothers as three dimwitted lackeys who are forced to substitute for the musketeers, who have drunk themselves into a stupor.
 He appeared in scores of films during his career.

 His most famous role was the voice of the Slave in The Magic Mirror in Walt Disney's Snow White and the Seven Dwarfs (1937).
 Olsen provided the voice of the senior angel in It's a Wonderful Life.
 His roles before the camera include a Secret Service officer in Alfred Hitchcock's 1946 film Notorious and the father-in-law of Elizabeth Taylor in the film comedies Father of the Bride (1950) and Father's Little Dividend (1951).

 Olsen was an active member of the Church of Jesus Christ of Latter-day Saints, being a teacher of youth in the Hollywood Ward.
 He also was director of the Pilgrimage Play of Hollywood for several years.

+Death

-Olsen died on November 22, 1954, of a heart attack at the age of 65.
+Olsen died in his apartment in Los Angeleson November 22, 1954, of a heart attack at the age of 65.
 He is buried in the Ogden City Cemetery.